Dannynsikak/Bincom_election/README.md

 Acknowledgments
 Django for its powerful web framework
-Bootstrap and CSS for easy styling
+Bootstrap and CSS for easy styling,
 All contributors and open-source libraries used in this project

 ### Key Sections: